Bhopal Pride March: Participation

 Before the event, Sanjana Singh Rajput stated, "The parade will mark a way to aware [sic] people about us and it will be aimed [sic] to make people understand that we are also human beings who deserve to be accepted in society and get education, health facilities, and employment opportunities like everyone else."

 History

 2018

 After its first year of Pride Walk in 2017, Bhopal, the capital city of Madhya Pradesh witnessed its second "Gay Pride Parade", 2018.
-It was a 15-day event from 1–15 July, that conducted various programs like film screening, open mic, storytelling, street play etc. The organizers crowd funded the event through social media sites.
+It was a 15-day event from 1–15 July, that conducted various programs including film screenings, open mic, and a reading of Manifesto of Gay Liberation Front.
+The organizers crowd funded the event through social media sites.